Declutter Your Home One Day At A Time

 How long will it take to declutter your home?

 I am sure you do not have two months or even two weeks of uninterrupted time to dedicate to decluttering your home.
-I don’t either.
-I have found that the best approach is to simply do it one day at a time, one drawer at a time.
+I don’t either, and because of that, I have found that the best approach is to simply do it one day at a time, one drawer at a time.

 Tell yourself this is an ongoing task like doing the dishes or making the bed.
-By doing so you will eliminate the pressure that a full-blown purge can bring.
+Doing so will eliminate the pressure that a full-blown purge can bring.

 How will I ever be able to get through it all?

-Here is your step by step guide to decluttering made simple…..because I am all about simple.
-Especially when you declutter your home.
+Here is your step-by-step guide to decluttering made simple…..because I am all about simplicity, especially when you declutter your home.

 - Each week pick a room.